Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Introduction

-Regrettably, the existing governance execution, often centrally controlled by the core team, is highly susceptible to collusion, thereby jeopardizing the system's integrity and security.
-Unfortunately, strictly deterministic, algorithm-driven methods~\cite{nabben2023governance} could expose the protocol to novel exploits and attacks, while the manual process—comprising proposing, discussing, and voting—can be not only labor-intensive and time-consuming but also ineffective~\citep{gudgeon2020decentralized}.
-As demonstrated in \autoref{sec:aave-markets}, which presents the time series of risk parameter values juxtaposed with various crypto-assets' market conditions on AAVE, the risk parameters often remain constant throughout the observation period despite significant fluctuations in price volatility, market liquidity (trading volume), and utilization ratio.
+The rigidity of the current governance model also leaves a protocol vulnerable to malicious exploitation such as price oracle attacks \cite{Mackinga2022TWAPSaid}, where an attacker temporarily inflates the price of a collateralizing asset in order to borrow more than they should, with no intention of repayment.
+Lending protocols such as bZx Protocol and Cream Finance suffered losses of \$8 million in 2020 and \$130 million in 2021, respectively, due to price oracle exploits using \enquote{flash loans} \cite{Qian2023EmpiricalRepair}.

-These challenges underscore the need for a refined governance process capable of bolstering the security of \ac{defi} systems, providing motivation for this paper.
-Our objective is to automate certain aspects of the protocol governance.
-Specifically, using the AAVE protocol mechanism for the environment setup, we apply \ac{dqn} \ac{rl} to train a governance agent that can determine the optimal protocol parameter adjustment policy, under scenarios both with and without price oracle attacks.
+Overall, the current de facto centralization of governance processes and their inability to promptly respond to dynamic market changes jeopardize the integrity of \ac{defi} protocols and compromise their security.
+Despite recent efforts, such as \cite{Bastankhah2024ThinkingProtocol}, to establish a more adaptive \ac{defi} parameter adjustment scheme, there exists no framework for a governance model that is both more efficient and effective in general, and resilient against major market manipulations, such as price oracle attacks, in particular.

-Our evaluation demonstrates that the proposed \ac{rl}-based governance agent can adapt to a specific \ac{defi} environment and make robust, profitable decisions in just 20 minutes of training, using only the computing resources of a personal laptop.
-Once trained, the agent effortlessly outperforms benchmark strategies in terms of attack impact mitigation and ultimately profit generation.
-Overall, the agent is adept at striking a balance between ensuring the protocol's safety and maximizing profits.
+The aforementioned challenges underscore the urgent need for more agile, automated, attack-resilient, and generalizable governance mechanisms.
+In this paper, we address this need by introducing Auto.gov, a parameter adjustment framework based on \acf{dqn} \acf{rl}.
+Specifically, using the lending protocol mechanism for the environment setup, we apply \ac{dqn} \ac{rl} to train a governance agent to determine the optimal adjustment policy for lending pool assets' respective {\em collateral factors}, under scenarios both with and without price oracle attacks.
+Established as a proof-of-concept using an abstract \ac{defi} environment, our approach lays the groundwork for more concrete implementations.